polkadot-js/docs/docs/api-contract/start/contract.md

 console.log(value.result.toHuman());
 ```

-Underlying the above `.read` using the `.call` RPC on the contracts palette to retrieve the value.
+Underlying the above `.query.<messageName>` is using the `api.rpc.contracts.call` API on the contracts palette to retrieve the value.
 When executing it encodes the message using the selector and the input values to allow execution in the contract environment.
 This can be executed on any contract message, unlike the execution below it will only read state, not actually execute.

 ## Sending a transaction

-In addition to using the `.read` on a contract, the `.exec` method is provides to send an actual encoded transaction to the contract.
+In addition to using the `.query.<messageName>` on a contract, the `.tx.<messageName>` method is provides to send an actual encoded transaction to the contract.
 Expanding on our above example, we can now execute and then retrieve the subsequent value -

 ```javascript
 // We will use these values for the execution